 History:

 In 1977, a Seattle juvenile court judge concerned about making drastic decisions with insufficient information conceived the idea of citizen volunteers speaking up for the best interests of abused and neglected children in the courtroom.
-Nationwide, nearly 1,000 CASA and guardian ad litem (GAL) programs recruit, train, and support volunteers in 49 states and the District of Columbia.
+Nationwide, over 930 CASA and guardian ad litem (GAL) programs recruit, train, and support volunteers in 49 states and the District of Columbia, with 97,000 volunteers.

 Judges appoint a trained CASA volunteer to represent the best interests of children due to abuse or neglect.
 Each year, more than 600,000 children experience foster care in this country.